Undoubtedly, how you prioritise a search strategy is one of the critical elements to success.

 The above is a handy chart that plots your non-brand CTR curve for keywords you rank for in the top 10.

-Anything below the line is not performing as well against your average and the larger the bubble the more missed clicks there are.
+Anything below the line is not performing well compared to your average CTR, and the larger the bubble, the more missed clicks there are.

 Anything large and below the trend line is where you're going to want to focus your efforts.

-Once I've spotted a CTR opportunity, I usually then filter for the keyword in the table slightly lower down the report, find the ranking URL and then begin optimising.
+Once I've spotted a CTR opportunity, I usually filter for the keyword in the table slightly lower down the report, find the ranking URL, and begin optimising.

 Which queries are ideal for micro-optimisations?

 Another handy use of these filters is using the non-brand and quick-win query filters together in a table alongside the missed clicks and average position metrics.

 You can quickly spot keywords with the most significant number of missed clicks with a low average position when you do that.